 - For a geographic number, select a locale, choose the SMS capability if desired, select a city, and select a number.

-Global Call Forwarding offers local and mobile numbers in Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland & Labrador, Nova Scotia, Ontario, Quebec, and Saskatchewan.
+Global Call Forwarding offers virtual phone numbers in nearly every Canadian province.
+Canadian virtual numbers are available in Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland & Labrador, Nova Scotia, Ontario, Quebec, and Saskatchewan.

 Area Code Chart